Hasankeyf No More: Turkish Government Submerges 12,000-Year-Old Town

-The destruction of historical caves with the use of explosives in the ancient town of Hasankeyf by the Turkish government has drawn anger and disappointment to many people from all over the world.
-Unfortunately, the early Mesopotamian settlement is due to be submerged by a hydroelectric dam project.
+The destruction of the ancient town of Hasankeyf by the Turkish government has drawn anger and disappointment to many people all over the world.
+Unfortunately, the submersion of the early Mesopotamian settlement is now imminent.

 - Quarrying and Blasting May Destroy 2100-Year-Old Castle Site and Statue of Mother Goddess in Turkey